ebu/radiodns-manager/standalone_proxy/README.md

 #Plugit Standalone Proxy

 This serves as a replacement for the ebu.io plugit instance for local dev.
+Do not run this container in production!
+It is advised to use the official PlugIt Proxy from EBU.io.

 ## Setup